 On June 1, 2021, HHSC is changing how transportation services are delivered.
-Read the "How do I get a ride?" section for details.
+See the following for more information:

 Nonemergency medical transportation services are available for a Medicaid beneficiary or their child.
 These services include rides to doctor's office, dentist's office, hospital, drug store or any place that provides covered health care services.

 - Public transportation, like the city bus.

 - Commercial transit, like a bus or plane, to go to another city for an appointment.

 - Meals and lodging for children and youth 20 and younger staying overnight to get covered health care services.

 - Payment for some out-of-state travel to neighboring states (Louisiana, Arkansas, Oklahoma and New Mexico).